ncatlab/nlab-content/pages/1/2/7/7/27721/content.md

 The notion of [[logic over type theory]] for [[dependent type theories]].

+Logic over dependent type theory can be considered as the concept of making explicit the metatheoretic structure of [[first-order logic with equality]], and is needed to finitely axiomatize any theory defined using a [[universe hierarchy]] indexed by external [[natural numbers]], such as [[book HoTT]].

 The dependent type theory consisting of two levels, one level of [[propositions]] for the logic and a second level of [[types]] for the dependent type theory.

 ## Formal presentation